Mandatory Prague – Things you simply must see…

 It’s also one of the most romantic.
 The hill is has a rose garden showcasing nearly 12 thousand flowers and is also home to a statue of Karel Hynek Mácha, a Czech poet who wrote the now-famous love poem Máj (May).
 As a result, hundreds of lovers meet at the statue every year on May 1.
 To make matters even more swoon-worthy, there’s also a miniature Eiffel Tower, which overlooks nearly all of Bohemia on a clear day.
 The park also boasts an observatory, mirror maze, and a cave full of one artist and sculpture’s fantastical paintings.
 You can take a lanovka (funicular) to the top for a still scenic, but much easier, climb.

 Every major city has a zoo.
 But does every city have a zoo that’s ranked the 5th best in the world?

 Yeah, we didn’t think so.

 There’s a reason the Prague Zoo brags so many accolades.
 Located near the Trója Chateau in Prague 7, the zoo is home to nearly 5,000 animals and 650 species.
-The idea first came to the mind of a Count Sweerts-Sporck in 1881 as a way to commemorate the wedding of Crown Prince Rudolf and Princess Stephanie of Belgium—because what better way to celebrate a new bride and groom than with a couple hundred furry attendees?
+The zoo came to be as a way to commemorate the wedding of Crown Prince Rudolf and Princess Stephanie of Belgium in 1881—because what better way to celebrate a new bride and groom than with a couple hundred furry attendees?